 Gemma: So, do you really – in your heart – believe what the Rational Optimists and scientists say?

 Brian: Between you and me, I don’t know what I believe.
 Er – professionally, I believe what the test results and the evidence on the ground show.
-There’s less and less danger of famine, at least assuming global warming doesn’t put its foot down on the accelerator.
+There’s less and less danger of famine, at least assuming global warming doesn’t put its foot down on the accelerator, and those bio-degradable plastics really work.
 But when it comes to the talk about transcending biology, well, it never really happens.
 We still behave as primates with fancy toys.

 Gemma: Uh, huh.
 I always feel that what goes around comes around.
 Futurology’s come back into fashion since that character Kurzweil got known back in the Noughties.
 When I was just a kid my father told me he remembered the 1960s futurology guru Herman Kahn, who was supposed to be such a terrific brain and could tell us all what the future was going to be like, plus how we might survive nuclear war.
 But when these experts were so often wrong people gave up on trying to guess the future, except over specific technics.
 After all, in those days there was much talk about all the social problems we’d be having because of all the leisure we could look forward to but wouldn’t know what to do with.